 Misum Seed Funding is a stipend promoting research on sustainability at Stockholm School of Economics.
-Look for our next call in early 2019.
+Our new call is now open!
+Deadline for application is May 1.

 Misum, Mistra Center for Sustainable Markets, aims to investigate the phenomenon of sustainability from different conceptual frameworks and theoretical disciplines.
 In this regard, Misum wants to engage with scholars at SSE who take an interest in studying the challenges, potential and scope of sustainability in a broad sense.